A Chelsea Walk

 On the opposite side are some houses of the 1720s, the oldest in the King's Road.
 There are plaques to actress Ellen Terry and director Sir Carol Reed.

-This large church of 1824 where Charles Dickens was married has a pleasant churchyard park.
+This large church (seating 2500) where Charles Dickens was married was designed by James Savage in 1824.
+It has a pleasant churchyard park.
 Notice the tiny house at number 20 Britten Street.

 From Britten Street go right down Chelsea Manor Street continuing across the King's Road.
 Go right through Oakley Gardens and continue along Phene Street.
 Go left at Oakley Street